Tai Shani: Selected other works

 'Moans of approaching Death from unsatisfied Desire and other physical manifestations of Lovesickness', performed by Francesca Cluny at Tate Modern, 24 June 2016, within the Painting With Light exhibition.

 Tai Shani collaborated with Let's Eat Grandma and Maya Lubinsky to produce "Mystical Best Friend, A Miracle Play" as part of the Miracle Marathon festival at the Serpentine Sackler Gallery 8–9 Oct 2016.

 In 2019-2020 Rafael Barber Cortell at CentroCentro, Madrid, Spain, commissioned Shani and Florence Peake to produce work as a pair as part of the curatorial project Absolute Beginners.
 Shani and Peake built upon their collaborative piece 'Andromedan Sad Girl' which was presented for the first time at Wysing Arts Centre in 2017.
 The work seeks to "imagine fluid mythologies capable of representing non-hierarchical civilizations through a series of sculptures and mural paintings".

 Shani was commissioned along with her fellow Turner Prize winners Lawrence Abu Hamdan, Helen Cammock, and Oscar Murillo to create a site specific piece at the Anteros statue, Picadilly Circus, London UK.
 However, the project did not come to fruition after organisers rejected the mentions of Palestine in the proposed work.
 Shani writes that the artists were responding to the history of the statue: "built in the late nineteenth century, [it] commemorates the 7th Earl of Shaftesbury, who was instrumental in the colonisation of Palestine".
 Shani has further written on how the artworld can adopt techniques of boycott, divestment, and sanctions to support Palestine.

+In 2025, Shani presented The Spell or The Dream at Somerset House, London, a ten-metre-tall sculpture of a reclining blue figure encased in a glass vitrine.
+The work was accompanied by The Dream Radio, a temporary broadcast featuring contributions from artists, writers, and academics including Yanis Varoufakis, Brian Eno, Hannah Black, and the Palestinian Sound Archive.